Najiba-Haidari/exerciseXpert-react/README.md

 ## Technologies Used

 - React
-- React Hooks: useState, useContext
+- React Hooks: useState, useContext (to get savedExercises to other page/component and being able to delete)
 - exercise DB API (extract data for exercises based on body part name and also body parts lists)

 ## Deploy Link